louisroyer-minetest/keyring/README.md

 Keyrings can be used to store keys.
 Once keys are stored in the keyring, they can be used as a regular keys.

+Personnal keyrings are a variant of keyrings allowing to set access and configuration to keys private.

 ## Missing features
 - [ ] Keyring texture (current is placeholder)
 - [ ] Tests on a multiplayer server